esaude/eptsreports-testing-scripts/metadataUsage/README.md

    drwxr-xr-x  ... usage
    ```
    `data`: contains xml forms export from the database as well as metadata field extracts
-   `failed`: contains failed xml forms which need human intervention, the details of what failed in text files
+   `failed`: contains failed xml forms which need human intervention, the details of what failed in text files such as; `*_form_failed.txt`
    `usage`: contains csv output per exported metadata objects